"Oh no! DON'T TOUCH THAT LEVER!"

 Kleptomania.
 Yes, that was the word Ivo used to describe Sonic and Tails when he asked the human about their motives for stealing his Chaos Emeralds.
-A person who is driven to take items as if they belonged them, regardless of how little value or utility they might have to that person.
+A person who is driven to take items as if they belonged to them, regardless of how little value or utility they might have to that person.
 It fit the bat-girl's arrogant assumption of rightful possession and guiltless snatching of whatever took her fancy.

 She was worse than Pachacamac.

 The warlord at least knew the Emerald's real power.
 Pachacamac sought them to help defeat his enemies, to give his people strength.
 Something that would have helped others beside himself.
-Certainly the death of his wife contributed to his ruthless actions, as did greed and hate, but still he had selfless motivations as well.
+Certainly the death of his wife contributed to his ruthless actions, as did his descent into greed and hate, but still he had selfless motivations as well.
 Pride in one's nation, wanting to see it expand and prosper.

 The bat-girl?
 The hole in the moon told her story.